hmrc/jenkins-job-builders/README.md

 ## Release Notes

+* 11.17.0 (09/10/2018) - Add the GitHubPullRequestTrigger class and extend the GitHubScm class to allow refspec and name to be specified.
 * 11.14.0 (24/08/2018) - Merged SecretText and SecretUsernamPassword wrapper together
 * 11.13.0 (24/08/2018) - Added abilitiy to recurse through sub folders in views
 * 11.12.0 (24/08/2018) - Modify cucumber reporter to use target/cucumber.json file